 - Easy cleaning and maintenance with Osmo Colour Wash & Care or Bona Carl's Cleaner

-Waxed floor looks much different from a varnished surface.
-Is there any practical advantage really?
+The waxed floor looks much different from a varnished surface.
+Is there any practical advantage?

-- Waxed floors look really nice, with more of a surface sheen than gloss.
+- Waxed floors look nice, with more of a surface sheen than gloss.

 - Waxed floors can be re-waxed multiple times